a-wild-chocolate/SC1015_miniProject/README.md

 The dataset from Kaggle is based a hypothetical data set from only 2 families of mushrooms which may have made the machine learning models overfitting.

 While the high demand of running CNN on home computers limited the number of epochs we were able to run which may have reduced the accuracy rate.

+#Outcome
+We manage to create two applicable algorithms based on decision tree model and AI model to check whether a mushroom is edible.
+Users can either choose to input the characteristics of a mushroom manually and get a 100% accuracy rate or a take a picture of the AI model and receive a ~80% accuracy rate of whether a mushroom is edible.
+While many improvements can be made, this project has successfully acheived what it had set out to do.

+*Risk Warning: Although our model's accuracy is high, we still strongly advise against eating any wild mushrooms.*

 ## What did we learn from this project?